Published on February 17th, 2017 | by William Charles94

 Chase Southwest Personal Plus/Premier – 50,000 Points

-Great cards, especially if you can get approved for the two personal (or one personal & one business) as that gives you almost enough points for the Southwest companion pass.
-It’s also a good time of year for these cards as if you get the points to post in 2017 you’ll have the companion pass for the majority of 2017 and all of 2018.
+Great cards, especially if you can get approved for one of these and then the 60,000 points on the business card.
+As that gives you enough points for the Southwest companion pass.
+It’s also a good time of year for these cards you’ll have the companion pass for the majority of 2017 and all of 2018.
 Difficulty is getting approved as the chase 5/24 rule does apply to these cards.
 You can view what to do with your Southwest points here.

 Citi Prestige 50,000 Points